 Sioux City Bank Robber Sentenced To Federal Prison

-Stephan Hall, age 53, from Sioux City, Iowa, received the prison term after an April 13, 2012, guilty plea to one count of bank robbery.
+Johnnie Hawkins, age 27, from Sioux City, Iowa, received the prison term after a March 27, 2013, guilty plea to one count of bank robbery.

-Hall was sentenced in Sioux City by United States District Court Judge Donald E. O’Brien.
-Hall was sentenced to 125 months’ imprisonment.
+Hawkins was sentenced in Sioux City by United States District Court Judge Mark W. Bennett.
+Hawkins was sentenced to 90 months= imprisonment.
 A special assessment of $100 was imposed.
-He must also serve a 3-year term of supervised release after the prison term, and he was ordered to make $3292 in restitution to First National Bank.
+He must also serve a 3-year term of supervised release after the prison term, and he was ordered to make $5954 in restitution to Heritage Bank.
 There is no parole in the federal system.

-Hall is being held in the United States Marshal’s custody until he can be transported to a federal prison.
+Hawkins is being held in the United States Marshal=s custody until he can be transported to a federal prison.

 The case was investigated by officers of the Sioux City, Iowa, Police Department and special agents of the Federal Bureau of Investigation.
 The case was prosecuted by Assistant United States Attorney Forde Fairchild.